wtsi-hgi/hgi-vault/doc/design.md

   - 24   # 24 hours' notice

 # Archival/Downstream Control
-# - amqp       Host (host) and port (port) of the AMQP server
+# - amqp        AMQP server configuration
+#   - host      Hostname
+#   - port      Port
 #   - exchange  Exchange to which to publish archival events
 # - threshold   Minimum number of events to accumulate before
 #               draining the queue
+# - handler     Path to archiver binary

 # NOTE The consumer of the message queue is intended to perform the
 # archival, and a consumer is provided for this end, however it is not